EZMarvin/Learning-notes/4_Database/SQL Notes.md

 collection of objects have db schema and table schema

 ### SQL SERVER SYSTEM DB
-    - master (installation, disk space, file location, configuration)
+    - master (keep track of server installation, keeps information about disk space, file location, system configuration setting, login accounts)
-    - model (use as model to create new database)
+    - model (template database, use as model to create new database)
-    - tmpdb (workspace, tmp table, recreate everytime server restarted) **size is important for performance**
+    - tmpdb (used as workspace, store tmp table, used for worktable that will hold intermediate results, recreate everytime server restarted) **size is important for performance**
     - mssql (resource hidden, store procedure, functions)
-    - msdb (agent use, maintance, backup, message)
+    - msdb (used by SQL agent service, perform scheduled activities such as replication, backup and service broker)

+### DataBase files
+- primary data files: keeps track of all the rest files in database .mdf
+-
+-

 ### Statements
     DDL -> 增删改查数据object table/db create object in db(data define)